 The Contractor shall not perform foundation piling driving or casing installation using oscillation method within a radius of 20 feet, nor drilled shaft excavation operations within a clear distance of three diameters of a newly poured drilled shaft 24 hours of the placement of concrete and only when the concrete has reached a minimum compressive strength of 1800 psi.

 For any portion of the caisson socketed in fine grained bedrock susceptible to slaking and degradation such as, but not limited to, claystone, siltstone, or shale and provided the proper slurry properties have been achieved.
 If the concrete is not placed within four hours of drilling, the Contractor shall drill into the bedrock an additional 1/3 of the plan specified rock socket prior to placing the concrete.
 The reinforcing cage shall extend to the new tip elevation.
+For the use of polymer slurry this requirement can be waived.

 Throughout the underwater concrete placement operation, the discharge end of the tube shall remain submerged in the concrete at least five feet and the tube shall always contain enough concrete to prevent water from entering.
 The concrete placement shall be continuous until the work is completed, resulting in a seamless, uniform shaft.
 If the concrete placement operation is interrupted, the Engineer may require the contractor to prove by core drilling or other tests that the drilled shaft contains no voids or horizontal joints.
 If testing reveals voids or joints, the Contractor shall repair them or replace the drilled shaft at no expense to the Owner.
 Responsibility for coring and testing costs, and calculation of time extension, shall be in accordance with Section 503.21 of this Specification.
 The Contractor shall use a concrete pump or gravity tremie.
 A tremie shall have a hopper at the top that empties into a watertight tube at least eight inches in diameter.
 If a pump is used, a watertight tube shall be used with a minimum diameter of four inches.
 The discharge end of the tube on the tremie or concrete pump line shall include a device to seal out water or slurry while the tube is first filled with concrete.
 In lieu of a seal at the discharge end of the pipe, the Contractor may opt to place a “Pig” or “Rabbit” in the hopper prior to concrete placement which moves through the tremie when pushed by the concrete, forcing water or slurry from the tremie pipe.
 The Contractor shall complete a concrete yield plot for each wet shaft poured by tremie methods.
 This yield plot will be submitted to the Engineer within 24 hours of completion of the concrete pour.